-You may be concerned that you look tired, or have an aged appearance, because of your heavy eyelids.
-There is a solution.
 Blepharoplasty is the medical term to describe surgery around the eye region, in which excess skin and fat is removed from around the eyes.
-Both upper and lower blepharoplasty procedures can revitalise your appearance and help take away your tired or aged look.
-Upper blepharoplasties are often performed when upper eyelid skin obstructs vision, and lower blepharoplasty performed to remove ‘bags’ under the eyes.
+Both upper and lower blepharoplasty procedures can help reduce the signs of ageing around the eye area.
+Upper blepharoplasties are often performed when upper eyelid skin obstructs vision, and lower blepharoplasty is performed to remove excess fat and skin under the eyes.

 Find out more about our treatments by selecting an option from the drop down menu.

-Eyelid surgery, also known as a blepharoplasty, is a procedure that removes excess fatty tissue and/or loose skin surrounding the eyes to give the area a more rejuvenated appearance.
+Blepharoplasty is a procedure that removes excess tissue and/or loose skin surrounding the eyes to modify the visual appearance of the eyes.

 No matter what type of surgery you end up undertaking, the recovery from facial surgery is the same as the main issue is bruising and swelling.
-This surgery is generally not too painful and can be well managed with pain relief.
-Sutures come out on day five and once this occurs the tightness seems to settle quite quickly.
-Sleeping elevated and the use of cold packs can be an effective method of reducing swelling but really it is just time that works.
+Recovery for this surgery can be managed with pain relief.
+Sutures come out on day five and once this occurs any tightness you are experiencing will settle.
+Sleeping elevated and the use of cold packs can be an effective method of reducing swelling.

 Upper blepharoplasty may be performed as a day stay procedure.
 For lower blepharoplasty, the surgery is performed under general anaesthetic and requires an overnight stay.
 You will require 2 weeks off work and up to 6 weeks before returning to normal activity.